Design value should be measured in activities which contribute towards working software that delivers results.

 Last month I enjoyed a trip down to Brighton for a day long workshop with the author of Lean UX, Jeff Gothelf.
 UX enthusiasts from across the UK and some from as far as Sweden came down to the south of England to learn more about Lean, UX and all things in-between.
 I’m going to run through my top takeaways from the workshop and explain how they can be applied within your product teams.

 Somehow, in the fast-paced world of our many, many Red Badger Slack channels, I managed to accidentally accept an invitation to talk on a panel.

+But, but... accessibility makes design less creative…?
 Well, no. Good design is inherently accessible.
-Saying it stops you being creative is a bad excuse for NOT doing a good design.
 I’m going to take you through why it is so, purely from a visual design perspective.

 Let’s do a usability test where we’ll take some participants and observe them with a product.
 We’ll take our findings and after a bit of analysis we’ll implement something.
 We’ll be able to base the development on solid research because we documented what the participants did and said.
 And that’s good.

 It’s been one month since I have started wearing the Apple Watch.
 From the outset I was a sceptic; my general lack of faith stemmed from seeing a former colleague use the watch on a phone call.